philipperemy/philipperemy.github.io/_posts/2016-10-02-anomaly-detection.md

 The goal is to find the time indices $$t_{o1}, ..., t_{on}$$ of the outliers in the augmented matrix $$\mathcal{X}$$.

 We find an accuracy of 1, hit rate of 1 and precision of 1.
 The system is very well-suited for this particular task.
-The code is available on GitHub.
+The code is available here: [https://gist.github.com/philipperemy/b8a7b7be344e447e7ee6625fe2fdd765](https://gist.github.com/philipperemy/b8a7b7be344e447e7ee6625fe2fdd765).

 ## Example 2: Multivariate normal distribution with nonidentity covariance matrix